 A background task is a processing activity such as an administrative task or internal process that you want to monitor separately from primary business transactions, such as a cron job that backs up a server.

 During business transaction discovery, AppDynamics attempts to identify processes in the environment that are background tasks and classify them accordingly.
-You can modify the default configuration based on your requirements and manually change business transactions to background tasks.
+You can modify the default configuration based on your requirements and manually change business transactions to background tasks, as described here.

 Viewing Background Tasks

 Although background tasks are monitored separately, they are displayed along with the other business transactions in the Business Transactions list.
-Background tasks are identified in the list by the background task icon () identifies them in the list.
+Background tasks are identified in the list by the background task icon ().

 The following information is available on background tasks:

 - The Business Transactions list shows currently executing background tasks and their statistics.

 - The Metric Browser shows the response time for each background task.

 - Transaction snapshots are generated for each execution of a background task.
 However, if a particular job runs frequently, the snapshot may not capture all details for each execution.